ammein/custom-code-editor/README.md

 }
 ```

-> Don't worry about indent in Snippet , it will automatically beautify the codes whenever you enter your new content
+> Don't worry about the indent in your Snippet , Ace will automatically beautify the code whenever you enter your new content.

 # Insert My Own Theme
-By default , `theme : 'ambiance'` .
+By default, Ace is set to  `theme : 'ambiance'`.
 If you wish to change theme (Case Sensitive).
-You can find all available themes here [All Ace Editor Themes Available](https://github.com/ajaxorg/ace/tree/master/lib/ace/theme) :
+You can find all available themes here [All Ace Editor Themes Available](https://github.com/ajaxorg/ace/tree/master/src/theme) :
 ```javascript
 ace : {
     theme : 'monokai'